Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Ribbon and Membrane Operators

 Using the permutation property, we can write Equation \ref{Equation_concatenation_relation_1} as

 This relation is similar to that satisfied by a representation of $G$, apart from the phase $ [x_1, x_2]_{k,h} $.
-We can instead recognise this relation as the defining relation for a projective representation of $G$ with factor system described by the 2-cocycle $\beta_{k,h}(x_1,x_2)=[x_1, x_2]_{k,h}$ \cite{Melnikov2022}.
+Indeed, if we take the label $k$ of the base loop to be trivial, this phase becomes unity and so $\alpha$ is just a linear representation.
+In that case, the membrane operators can be labeled by a flux in $G$ and an irrep of $G$, just as for the untwisted case.
+More generally, we can recognize Equation \ref{Equation_projective_irrep_basis} as the defining relation for a projective representation of $G$, with factor system described by the 2-cocycle $\beta_{k,h}(x_1,x_2)=[x_1, x_2]_{k,h}$ \cite{Melnikov2022}.
 In order to specify the 2-cocycle, such a projective representation is called a $\beta_{k,h}$-projective representation.
 Several properties familiar from linear representations are also satisfied by the projective representations.
 Firstly, they can be chosen to be unitary \cite{Melnikov2022} and we will only consider such unitary representations from here on.
 Secondly, projective representations can be decomposed into irreducible projective representations (which we will call projective irreps).
 These projective irreps obey orthogonality and completeness conditions, which enables us to use their matrix elements as the basis for the space of weights for the reference diagrams.
 Schur's Lemma also applies to projective irreps, meaning that a matrix that commutes with all matrices in a projective irrep must be a scalar matrix.

 On the other hand, projective representations do have some significant differences from linear representations.
 Firstly, the projective irreps may be higher-dimensional even for an Abelian group.
 This can be seen directly from Equation \ref{Equation_projective_irrep_basis}.
 Swapping the order of multiplication, we obtain